brandonChan04/miniproj2/README.md

 To simulate network conditions, the receiver introduces random packet loss and corruption.
 If a segment is detected as corrupt or a random condition triggers loss, the segment is discarded.
 Otherwise, the receiver processes the segment and sends the appropriate acknowledgment.
 When a FIN segment is received, indicating the end of transmission, the receiver resets its state and prepares for a new connection.

 The receiver class runs until interrupted, at which point it closes the socket and stops listening for incoming segments.

+# Testing

+We conducted testing through a Jupiter notebook test.ipynb